 Ziigaat Odyssey and Ziigaat Lush use 1DD+3BA and 1DD+4BA driver setups respectively.
 Ziigaat Odyssey costs $229 while Ziigaat Lush costs $180.
 Ziigaat Odyssey is $49 more expensive.
-Ziigaat Odyssey holds a clear 0.9-point edge in reviewer scores (7.6 vs 6.8).
+Ziigaat Odyssey holds a clear 0.9-point edge in reviewer scores (7.7 vs 6.8).
 Ziigaat Odyssey carries a user score of 7.4.
-Ziigaat Odyssey has better bass with a 0.5-point edge, Ziigaat Odyssey has better mids with a 0.8-point edge, Ziigaat Odyssey has better treble with a 0.8-point edge and Ziigaat Odyssey has significantly better dynamics with a 1-point edge.
+Ziigaat Odyssey has better bass with a 0.5-point edge, Ziigaat Odyssey has better mids with a 0.8-point edge, Ziigaat Odyssey has better treble with a 0.8-point edge, Ziigaat Odyssey has significantly better dynamics with a 1-point edge and Ziigaat Odyssey has better soundstage with a 0.5-point edge.

 Insights